Token Burning: What is it, Why do it?

 Token burning means destroying a coin or token permanently – but why do this?
 It’s a great question, and here we have your answer.

-Blockchain technology provides you the ability to have absolute ownership over your assets, and this can be seen in a number of areas; you don’t need a bank or financial institution to send and receive value, your transactions can’t be limited by third parties – and even the supply itself is a vector where users enjoy more autonomy than with traditional money, not only because many tokens have a limited supply, but also because you, the user, have the power to destroy tokens.
+Blockchain technology provides you the ability to have absolute ownership over your assets.
+This can be seen in a number of areas.
+You don’t need a bank or financial institution to send and receive value.
+Third parties cannot limit your transactions.
+Even the supply itself is a vector where users enjoy more autonomy than with traditional money.
+Not only because many tokens have a limited supply, but because you, the user, have the power to destroy tokens.
 But why do this?

 Here, we explain the practice of token burning, its various use cases within the crypto ecosystem, and dynamics to be aware of.

 First, let’s nail the basics – what exactly are we talking about?
 Burning a token means permanently destroying it.
-This can be done (by anyone) by sending it (or whatever quantity of tokens you’re burning) to a frozen private address (also called a burn address) which, if authentic, is an address from which the coins cannot be recovered.
+Anyone can do this by sending it (or whatever quantity of tokens you’re burning) to a frozen private address (also called a burn address) which, if authentic, is an address where you cannot recover coins.

 By definition, a true burn address has no private key.
-Since a private key is needed to access the coins at a given address, this means no one will have access to coins in this wallet.
+Since you need a private key to access the coins at a given address, this means no one will have access to coins in this wallet.

 In short, token burning is the digital equivalent of stashing a ton of money in a safe and locking it without knowing the access code.